Watch a Tutorial on the CPT Eligibility and Application Process

 - Were enrolled full-time for at least two consecutive semesters (excluding summer break);

-- Students who attended school full-time in another non-immigrant status (e.g. H-4 or H-1B) may count one semester of full-time study prior to changing to F-1 status.
+Students who attended school full-time in another non-immigrant status (e.g. H-4 or H-1B) may count one semester or up to one academic year of full-time study prior to changing to F-1 status.
 To count your first semester in F-1 status, you must have been in F-1 status from the first day of classes for that semester.

 - Have a current job offer from your employer;

 - Are enrolled in an internship course or individualized studies course within your major department during the same term as the CPT experience;

 - Are in good academic standing (minimum cumulative GPA of 3.0 for graduate, 2.0 for undergraduate);

 - Are in good disciplinary standing; and

 - Are not enrolled in an extension of your project/thesis/comprehensive exam.

 Am I required to enroll in a course for CPT?

 Yes.
 Federal immigration regulations require CPT to be an integral part of your academic program.
 At SJSU, this means you must enroll in a course (independent study courses are not advisable but still permitted) that requires work experience to complete the course requirements.
 The only time you are not required to enroll in a course for CPT is when your department requires work experience to complete your degree program, but does not require course enrollment.
 This must be true for all students in the same degree program.